How to Parse JSON in Python: Read, Write & Work With JSON Files

 todo = capitalize_title(todo)

-The code below will create a new JSON file called capitalized_todos.json and dump the JSON data there.
+The code below creates a new JSON file called capitalized_todos.json and uses the JSON module to serialize and write the Python data to it.

 with open("capitalized_todos.json", "w+") as f: